Skip to main content

 • For purchases before the cut-off time (usually 3:00 PM), you get that day's NAV

 The NAV already accounts for the fund's expense ratio.
 If a fund earns 12% gross return but has a 1.5% expense ratio, the NAV growth reflects ~10.5% net return.
+Never judge a fund by its NAV level — judge it by its return percentage.

 Mutual Fund investments are subject to market risks, read all scheme related documents carefully.
 Past performance is not indicative of future returns.